Unless noted specifically otherwise. the below policies apply to both continuing and new students.

 - a curriculum/program requirement to find an advisor and/or

-Note that it is typically not the role of a department to find an advisor for a student, but program Directors of Graduate Study and Chairs/Heads are typically able to offer guidance and suggestions for students who are looking for an advisor.
-Different programs may have specific policies pertaining to the timeline of advisor assignments and grace periods for students switching advisors.
-Students should consult with their departmental Academic Staff and/or Director of Graduate Studies for guidance.
+Note that it is typically not the role of a department to find an advisor for a student, but program Directors of Graduate Study and Chairs/Heads are typically able and willing to offer guidance and suggestions for students who are looking for an advisor.
+Different programs may have specific policies pertaining to the timeline of advisor assignments and grace periods for students switching advisors, but typically should not have a grace period of less than 2 months for a student to find a new advisor.
+Students should consult with their departmental Academic Staff and/or Director of Graduate Study for guidance.

 This policy applies to both continuing and new students.

 A research/dissertation advisor is best defined as a departmentally-approved faculty member under whose guidance a student is conducting research/writing their dissertation and, in many cases, in whose lab/group the student is associated and expected to participate.

 Any faculty member, postdoctoral fellow or graduate student of either school may grieve an adverse action or failure to act, or for a violation of University, School or departmental policy.
 Typically a complaint or dispute is brought to the attention of a department chair or center director and is resolved through informal discussion.
 In some circumstances, the Dean is asked to help in the informal resolution of grievances.
 The formal procedure set forth below is not meant to supplant attempts at resolving complaints through informal means.
 When at all possible, complaints and disputes should be settled through informal discussion, though there are no circumstances under which a grievance must be settled informally.